Aterfax/DCS-World-Dedicated-Server-Docker/README.md

 And you must set the ``ENABLE_DCS_RETRIBUTION=1`` in your ``.env`` file.

+Please note, that using DCS Retribution requires that several higher risk methods are made available to make persistence between missions work.
+These methods can then be invoked by any script that your missions run.
+This means that an attacker could use a mission file to execute arbitrary code on your server, read or write arbitrary data, erase your server etc...
+Please take care to only run missions from trusted sources.

 An example compose file is also provided: [docker-compose/Dedicated-Server-DockerMod-Retribution](docker-compose/Dedicated-Server-DockerMod-Retribution/).

 The Dockerfile for this mod can be found at:  [docker/Dockerfile.DockerMod.dcs-retribution](docker/Dockerfile.DockerMod.dcs-retribution)